FAQs

 City officers will be gathering community input from the Engage Perth survey, park drop-in session and any written and online submissions that are received.

-Once the consultation period has closed, based on the community ideas and needs, as well as the budget, playground concept designs will be generated.
+Once the consultation period has closed, based on the community ideas and needs, as well as the budget, playground concept designs will be generated as part of Phase 1 - Concept Design.
+The City of Perth will determine which concept designs best meets the community's needs and deliver that playground.

 How will you determine which design will be built?